sbley/ngx-template-streams/README.md

 ng add ngx-build-plus
 ```

-**Note:** If you don't want to use the install schematic and need to know how you can manually install `ngx-build-plus`, I would like redirect you to the [official GitHub repo](https://github.com/manfredsteyer/ngx-build-plus).
+**Note:** If you don't want to use the install schematic and need to know how you can manually install `ngx-build-plus`, I would like to redirect you to the [official GitHub repo](https://github.com/manfredsteyer/ngx-build-plus).

 Next, we can install `ngx-template-streams` and save it as a dependency of our project: